karmab/kcli/README.md

 ## Installation

-0. If using centos or fedora, you can use this:
+If using fedora, you can use this:

 ```bash
 dnf -y copr enable karmab/kcli ; dnf -y install kcli